BeccaK8/my-flower-garden/README.md

   - upload photos of my containers.
   - inactivate a container so it does not appear on my shopping list.
   - filter container list by active/inactive.
-  - show an appropriate home page to someone who's not logged in.
   - change my password.
   - log in with Google.
   - see my errors better.